Cosmas and Damian: Lives

 Nothing is known of their lives except that they suffered martyrdom in Syria during the persecution of the Emperor Diocletian.
 According to Christian traditions, the twin brothers were born in Arabia and became skilled doctors.
+They healed through incubation, curing their patients miraculously in sleep.

 Saladino d'Ascoli, a 15th-century Italian physician, claims that the medieval electuary, a pasty mass consisting of a drug mixed with sugar and water or honey suitable for oral administration, known as opopira, a complex compound medicine used to treat diverse maladies including paralysis, was invented by Cosmas and Damian.

 During the persecution under Diocletian, Cosmas and Damian were arrested by order of the Prefect of Cilicia, one Lysias who is otherwise unknown, who ordered them under torture to recant.
 However, according to legend they stayed true to their faith, enduring being hung on a cross, stoned, shot by arrows, and finally suffered execution by beheading.
 Anthimus, Leontius and Euprepius, their younger brothers, who were inseparable from them throughout life, shared in their martyrdom.

 Veneration

-Cosmas and Damian miraculously transplant the black leg of the Ethiopian onto the white body of the patient.
+In Legendary transplantation of a leg by Saints Cosmas and Damian, assisted by angels (c.
+16th century), Cosmas and Damian are depicted miraculously transplantating the black leg of an Ethiopian man to the white body of the patient.

 Reliquary (1400/1420) in St. Michael's Church, Munich, containing the alleged skulls of Cosmas and Damian.
 The convent of the Poor Clares in Madrid also has two skulls alleged to be those of Cosmas and Damian.

 Pope Felix IV presents Saints Cosmas and Damian with the basilica he rededicated to them.